Mohammad Usman

-Brigadier Mohammad Usman MVC (15 July 1912 – 3 July 1948) was the highest ranking officer of the Indian Army killed in action during the Indo-Pakistani War of 1947.
+Brigadier Mohammad Usman, MVC (15 July 1912 – 3 July 1948) was the highest ranking officer of the Indian Army killed in action during the Indo-Pakistani War of 1947.
 As a Muslim, Usman became a symbol of India's inclusive secularism.
 At the time of the partition of India he with many other Muslim officers declined to move to the Pakistan Army and continued to serve with the Indian Army.
 He was killed in July 1948 while fighting Pakistani soldiers and militia in Jammu and Kashmir.
 He was later awarded the second highest Indian military decoration for gallantry in the face of enemy, the Maha Vir Chakra.

 Birth and Education

-Mohammad Usman was born in Bibipur, now Mau, Uttar Pradesh, in the, United Provinces, British India on 15 July 1912 to Jamilun Bibi and Mohammad Farooq Khunambir.
-Usman's maternal family was a large land-owning zamindar family from Yusufpur, more commonly known as the Ansaris of Yusufpur, through this side he was distant relatives of Dr. Mukhtar Ahmed Ansari, Faridul Haq Ansari, Hamid Ansari and Mukhtar Ansari.
+Mohammad Usman was born in Bibipur, now Mau (Ghosi Tehsil), Uttar Pradesh, in the, United Provinces, British India on 15 July 1912 to Jamilun Bibi and Mohammad Farooq Khunambir.
+Usman's maternal family was a large land-owning zamindar family from Yusufpur, more commonly known as the Ansaris of Yusufpur.
+Through this side he was distant relatives of Dr. Mukhtar Ahmed Ansari, Faridul Haq Ansari, Hamid Ansari and Mukhtar Ansari.
 Usman and his younger brothers, Subhan and Gufran, were educated at Harish Chandra Bhai School, Varanasi.
 At the age of 12, he had jumped into a well to rescue a drowning child.

-Usman later made up his mind to join the Army, and despite the limited opportunities for Indians to get commissioned ranks and despite intense competition, he succeeded in gaining admission to the prestigious Royal Military College, Sandhurst (RMC).
-He entered RMC in 1932, was commissioned as a Second Lieutenant and appointed to the Unattached List for the Indian Army on 1 February 1934.
+Usman later decided to join the army, and despite intense competition and the limited opportunities for Indians to get commissioned ranks, he succeeded in gaining admission to the prestigious Royal Military Academy Sandhurst (RMAS).
+He entered RMAS in 1932, was commissioned as a Second Lieutenant and appointed to the Unattached List for the Indian Army on 1 February 1934.
 He was attached in India to the 1st battalion of the Cameronians on 12 March 1934 for a year.